AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 * click on create vpc
 * fill in the requir informations

+## WHAT IS AN NACL
+Network Access Control List (NACL) is an optional security layer in Amazon Web Services (AWS) that controls traffic entering and exiting a subnet.
+NACLs work like a firewall, and can be used to add an extra layer of security to a VPC.
+One of the tools in the AWS security toolkit for enabling defense-in-depth, is the Network Access Control List (NACL).
+A NACL is a security layer for your VPC, that acts as a firewall for controlling traffic in and out of one or more subnets.
 ### HOW TO CREATE A PRIVATE NACL
 * fill your name
 * select private NACL